MM-SalvoDragotta/E-Commerce-back-end/README.md

 💾

-- This application need node.js, please refer to [Offical website](https://nodejs.org/en/download/) for installation.
+- This application need node.js, please refer to [Offical website](https://nodejs.org/en/download/) for installation
 - This application also need to install mysql, please refer to [mysql](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide/) for installation
 - Add your mysql password to the  ```.env``` file
 - Install required node packages by running the following at the root of your project